 - Turning Big Data Into Big Picture

-Consider a large group of customer buying products.
-The data about each person’s shopping list is worthless if it stays like that.
-Data scientists can label each customer and put the similar ones to a group and understand the buying pattern.
-It helps to identify how each group of people affect business development.
+Consider a large group of customers buying products.
+The data about each person's shopping list is worthless if it stays like that.
+Data scientists can label each customer and put similar ones into a group and understand the buying pattern.
+It helps to identify how each group of people affect the business development.
 Statistic techniques such as clustering, latent variable analysis and dimensionality reduction are used to achieve this.